-- Seating – many roommates plan to bring a futon, chairs, small couch or some type of seating to set up their room.
-Remember, what goes in does have to come out.
+- Seating: Many roommates opt to bring a futon, comfy chairs, a small couch or some type of eating to set up their room.

-- Surge protectors (UL approved) with a long cord.
+- Power: Surge protectors (UL approved) with a long cord.

 Bed and Bath

-- Bathroom basics – if you use something every day at home, you should bring it
+- Bathroom basics: if you use it at home, bring it; towels and washcloths

 Iowa has all four seasons – sometimes in the same week!
 Plan your wardrobe knowing you’ll need both warm and cold-weather clothing.
 Think about storage space, when you plan to go back home (great chance to switch out clothes for the seasons) and what you’ll need on a daily basis.
 In addition to your favorite clothes, here are a few things that might be helpful: